 This user might then jump over to Google Maps to see what time your business hours are and click through to your website for more information and then decide to give you a ring because you’ve got a lovely call button displaying on the mobile version of your site.

-In this short and simple consumer journey, we’ve already got Facebook ads working with Google Maps and a Google My Business profile, complete with opening hours and a link to your website where mobile users can tap a button to call you right away.
+In this short and simple consumer journey, we’ve already got Facebook ads working with Google Maps and a Google Business Profile profile, complete with opening hours and a link to your website where mobile users can tap a button to call you right away.

 These are the kind of conversion paths you need to be designing for users because they’re not all going to click on your Facebook ad as soon as they see it.
-Without a complete Google My Business profile or that call button on your site, this lead would probably slip away.
+Without a complete Google Business Profile profile or that call button on your site, this lead would probably slip away.

 Multi-channel marketing quickly falls apart if you fail to create a single experience for users across each of them.
 For example, if you have a Facebook chatbot where people can buy products or make customer enquiries, users need this session data to be stored globally, in real-time, so the same information is there when they log in to their account on your website.